-The British physician John Langdon Down (1828–1896) described savant syndrome in his 1887 lecture,Review of: On some of the mental affections of childhood and youth / J. & A. Churchill, 1887 but also described a subgroup of children with “mental retardation” that didn’t show many of the hallmarks of more typical mental retardation, and called it developmental retardation.
-He described what seem to be cases of both early-onset and late-onset (regressive) autism, which today would be considered low-functioning autism or ASD level 3.Dr.
-Down and “developmental disorders”
+The British physician John Langdon Down (1828–1896) described savant syndrome in his 1887 lecture,Review of: On some of the mental affections of childhood and youth (Churchill, 1887) but also described a subgroup of children with “mental retardation” that didn’t show many of the hallmarks of more typical mental retardation, and called it developmental retardation.
+He described what seem to be cases of both early-onset and late-onset (regressive) autism, which today would be considered ASD level 3.Dr.
+Down and “developmental disorders” (Treffert, 2006)

-Interestingly, 93 years after he chose the term ‘developmental’, the term developmental disorders was included in the DSM-III (1980), which included autistic disorder.The savant syndrome: an extraordinary condition.
-A synopsis: past, present, future
+Interestingly, 93 years after he chose the term ‘developmental’, the term ‘developmental disorders’ was included in the DSM-III (1980), which included autistic disorder.The savant syndrome: an extraordinary condition.
+A synopsis: past, present, future (Treffert, 2009)

 The word autism (Greek autos, meaning self) was first used by Swiss psychiatrist and eugenicist Eugen Bleuler (1857–1939) to describe schizophrenic patients who were especially withdrawn into themselves.
 Bleuler describes in his paper entitled Die prognose der Dementia praecox (The prognosis of dementia praecox) from 1908:

-but I prefer to avoid using this expression, because everybody who does not
+Freud’s autoerotism, but I prefer to avoid using this expression, because everybody who does not

-know Freud’s writings exactly misunderstands it.Eugen Bleuler’s Concepts of Psychopathology
+know Freud’s writings

+exactly misunderstands it.Eugen Bleuler’s Concepts of Psychopathology (Kuhn, 2004)

 Schizoid personality disorder

-Not a lot of people have heard of her work,Tribute to Grunya Efimovna Sukhareva, the woman who first described infantile autism but what she described was in fact indistinguishable from the condition which Hans Asperger described 18 years later.
+Not a lot of people have heard of her work,Tribute to Grunya Efimovna Sukhareva, the woman who first described infantile autism (Posar & Visconti, 2017) but what she described was in fact indistinguishable from the condition that Hans Asperger described 18 years later.

-Austrian-American child psychiatrist Leo Kanner (1894–1981) publishes a paper entitled Autistic Disturbances of Affective Contact in 1943, describing 11 children who were highly intelligent but displayed:Autistic disturbances of affective contact
+Austrian-American child psychiatrist Leo Kanner (1894–1981) publishes a paper entitled Autistic Disturbances of Affective Contact in 1943, describing 11 children who were highly intelligent but displayed:Autistic Disturbances of Affective Contact (Kanner, 1943)

 - Difficulties in social interactions.